fightingmonk/alphaboard/README.md

 ## Setting up a message server

 The message polling function in `messages.lua` makes a form-encoded HTTP POST that includes `FetchKey` with a shared secret in the request body for auth.
-If strips leading and trailing whitespace from the server response and, if not empty, passes the result to `displayMessage()`.
+It strips leading and trailing whitespace from the server response and, if not empty, passes the result to `displayMessage()`.

 The `cgi` directory in this repo contains a simple CGI message server.
 It handles two POST requests: